laravel-mix/laravel-mix/docs/workflow.md

 It would be nice if we could update a Vue component, and instantly see it refresh in the browser, without having to perform a manual refresh.
 Even better, it would be nice if this refresh didn't reset our component's state.
 Well, hot module replacement to the rescue!

-Return to the command line, and hit `Ctrl+c` to cancel the Webpack watcher.
+Return to the command line, and hit `Ctrl+c` to cancel the webpack watcher.
 Instead, we'll run:

 ```bash
 npm run hot